 Instead of just saying or writing whatever pops into your mind, make an initial draft and then improve on it.

 Cut out pieces that are unnecessary.
 Reword sentences to increase their clarity.
 Re-record clips and voiceovers if you feel that you could have done a better job.

 In most cases, a well-lit outdoor setting with an interesting background and appealing colors is better than a dim room with low contrast.

 There’s a reason why we have lawns, flowers, and painted fences.
 There’s a reason why we like to go on nature walks.

 Simply put, humans like looking at pretty things.

 If you have a choice between filming against a concrete wall or filming against trees and flowers, then go with the second choice.
 It might not make a huge difference, but it can add to the overall “score” of your video.

-Simple filming decisions like this can help your TikTok videos to look more appealing.
+Simple filming decisions like this can help your TikTok videos look far more appealing.

 Rule 11: Take risks and embrace the fact that some of your videos will flop.

-Oh and by the way, do not delete TikTok videos that flop.
-There is some evidence that the TikTok algorithm temporarily “punishes” content creators who do this by restricting views on their next few videos.
+Oh, and by the way, do not delete TikTok videos that flop.
+There is some evidence that the TikTok algorithm temporarily “punishes” content creators who do this by reducing views on their next few videos.